MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

     ```

     <!-- Not sure if this step is accurate or how it works -->
-1. The host app uses the `Inject Script` menu item is in the Microsoft Visual C++ generated resource script file [WebView2APISample.rc][WebView2APISampleRC] to send the window bounds back to the web page.
+1. The host app uses the `Inject Script` menu item in the Microsoft Visual C++ generated resource script file [WebView2APISample.rc][WebView2APISampleRC] to send the window bounds back to the web page.

     ```xml
         MENUITEM "Inject Script",               IDM_INJECT_SCRIPT
     ```

-1. The script file in turn calls the case `IDM_INJECT_SCRIPT` in the C++ file [ScriptComponent.cpp][ScriptComponentCPP].
+1. The script file in turn calls the case `IDM_INJECT_SCRIPT` in the C++ file.[ScriptComponent.cpp][ScriptComponentCPP].

     ```cpp
         case IDM_INJECT_SCRIPT: